PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 ## Cracking Open an ID Token

-Pagerduty uses ID tokens to fetch access tokens, which are structured as [Json Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
+PagerDuty uses ID Tokens to securely provide additional details (also called claims) associated with your access token, such as the account subdomain and service region.
+These tokens are structured as [Json Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 The token is encoded and signed, and contains claims from the OpenID Connect Provider used.

 The main parts of the ID token are the following.